 Fetchmail is supported only for Unix by its official maintainers.
 However, it is reported to build and run correctly under BeOS, AmigaOS, Rhapsody, and QNX as well.
 There is a CygWin port.

-fdm: A recently appeared software package that integrates basic filtering is Nicholas Marriott's fdm.
+fdm: A software package that integrates basic filtering is Nicholas Marriott's fdm.

 getmail: When fetchmail's development was stalled before the latest team took over, Charles Cazabon's getmail came along as an intended replacement.
 It still doesn't do everything that fetchmail does, and often suffers from Python library shortcomings, for instance when it comes to SSL, but it's close enough to give us a bit of competition.

-animail: Another contender with integrated filtering is Juanjo Álvarez Martínez's Animail.
+animail: Another contender with integrated filtering was, but is currently unmaintained, Juanjo Álvarez Martínez's Animail.

 There's a program called